Identification & Management of Field Crop Diseases in Victoria

 Resistant Varieties

-The most effective way to control rusts of barley is to grow varieties with resistance, which:
+The most effective way to control the three rusts of barley is to grow varieties with resistance.
+Resistant varieties offer several benefits:

-• reduce the amount of disease in a crop and neighbouring crops
+• Reduce the amount of disease in a crop and in neighbouring crops.

-It is important to note that new races of barley rust can develop that overcome varieties with resistance.
-To select varieties with effective resistance, it is essential to consult a current Victorian Cereal Disease Guide or the NVT website.
+Nevertheless, it is important to note that new races of barley rust can emerge and overcome resistance in some varieties.
+To select varieties with effective resistance, it is essential to consult a current Victorian Cereal Disease Guide or the NVT (National Variety Trial) website when selecting varieties.

 Cultural Practices

-These rusts survive predominantly on summer/autumn volunteers which provide significant inoculum loads if left unmanaged.
-Removing the inoculum provided by self-sown barley is very effective in reducing risk of loss.
-Use grazing and/or herbicides to remove green growth, especially during wet summers and aim to eliminate the green bridge prior to March for greatest benefit.
+These rusts survive predominantly on volunteer barley plants during summer/autumn, which provide significant inoculum loads if left unmanaged.
+Effective management strategies involves; removing self-sown barley, use grazing and/ or herbicides to eliminate green bridge, especially during wet summers, and aiming to eliminate the green bridge prior to March for greatest benefit.

 Seed Treatment

-Fluxapyroxad is registered for control of barley leaf rust which can prevent early leaf rust infection.
-Efficacy is likely to vary between seasons and a follow up foliar fungicide application may be necessary for control later in the season.
+Fluxapyroxad is registered for the control of Barley leaf rust and can help prevent early infection.
+Fungicides applied via seed treatment or fertiliser can also suppress early leaf rust development.
+However, its efficacy may vary between seasons, and a follow up foliar fungicide application may be required later in the season in high disease pressure.

 Fungicides

-There is a range of foliar applied fungicides available that will give disease suppression of leaf rust in barley.
-Research by Agriculture Victoria and Birchip Cropping Group has shown that the most effective suppression of leaf rust was achieved when foliar fungicides were applied early in an epidemic.
-Additional applications may also be required where rust pressure is sustained during a wet spring.
+A range of foliar applied fungicides are available for suppressing leaf rust in barley.
+Research by Agriculture Victoria and Birchip Cropping Group has shown that the most effective strategy of managing leaf rust was the application of foliar fungicides at early in the epidemic.
+Additional applications may also be required in seasons with sustained rust pressure, particularly during a wet spring.

-Seed applied fluxapyroxad and fertilizer applied fungicides are registered for control of barley leaf rust.
-These can prevent early leaf rust infection, however, efficacy is likely to reduce significantly as the season progresses.
+Seed applied fluxapyroxad and fertiliser applied fungicides are registered for the control of barley leaf rust.
+These fungicides can prevent early infection; however, efficacy is likely to reduce significantly as the season progresses.
 Continue to monitor crops during the season as a follow up application of foliar fungicide may be necessary if the epidemic persists during the spring months.

 Please note: This book is also available on AppleBooks